Sparky

 Prices vary across Australia at two levels.

 City-level: Sydney (NSW) serves as the baseline at $200–$4,000 per job.
-Melbourne, with its extensive natural gas network and high gas appliance penetration, has competitive pricing and a large pool of licensed gas fitters.
+Melbourne, with its extensive natural gas network (supplied by AGN and Multinet Gas) and high gas appliance penetration, has competitive pricing and a large pool of licensed gas fitters.
 Brisbane tends to cost more per job due to limited natural gas coverage, with LPG work common in outer suburbs.
 Perth and Adelaide typically run 10–15% higher than Sydney due to smaller trade pools and logistics costs.

 How We Calculate